AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/20-team-capacity-overview.md

 1. Click on the [!UICONTROL People] tab in the left panel.
 1. Use the [!UICONTROL Filter] to choose one or more Home teams to examine.
-1. You will see the team capacity chart appear below the [!UICONTROL Resource capacity] chart.
+1. You will see the team capacity chart appear.

 ## How to use the chart